Tonpattra/Predicting-Car-Price-Application/Homework/HW1_App_Predicting Car Price/Readme.md

 ![image](https://github.com/Tonpattra/Machine-Learning/assets/89975216/1a876cff-1ece-43ad-bab9-b6d89dbe2e39)

-## Task 2 :
+## Task 2 :Report
-Report - In the end of the notebook, please write a 2-3 paragraphs summary deeply discussing and analysing the results.
+- In the end of the notebook, please write a 2-3 paragraphs summary deeply discussing and analysing the results.
 Possible points of discussion:
 - Which features are important?
 Which are not?
 Why?
   Ans: The feature are important are max_power, engine and years.you can check the the best feature form ppscore table in below: hight score means very important feature more than low score.